Quetzal-framework/quetzal-CRUMBS/README.md

 - **Add all bioclimatic variables to the list:**\
 `python3 -m crumbs.get_chelsa.py -p my_sampling_points.shp ---v dem,glz,bio -t $(seq -s ',' -50 1 20)`

 -------------------------------------------------------------------------------
+# Landscape manipulation

-# :clapper: Visualizing the landscape dynamics
+## :clapper: Visualizing the landscape dynamics

 This `animate` function facilitates visual checks of the impact of landscape features or other parameters on the simulation:
 - If you have a multi-band raster representing a dynamic landscape (*e.g.,* using `get_chelsa` or `crumbs.interpolate`),